-Once your seeds have germinated and grown the appropriate amount of time, harden them off before full transplant.
+Once they grow their first few sets of true leaves, harden off seedlings.
 This means gradually acclimating the new plants to outdoor conditions for longer and longer periods of time.
 This reduces shock and ensures healthy transplants.
 Once they are acclimated, seedlings are ready to transplant outdoors.

 Gardening tips, videos, info and more delivered right to your inbox!